Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 kvm -cpu host -hda /dev/zero -kernel arch/x86/boot/bzImage -append "console=ttyS0 root=/dev/zero" -serial stdio -display none -m 1G
 ```

-That did not go as planned for me.
+That did not go as planned.
 The kernel panicked because it could not find a root filesystem.
 Here's a snippet of the output:

 ```sh
 [    1.183672] Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0)